jamesroutley/24a2/website/content/tutorial.md

 We create a new global variable to store the coordinates of each item, `items`.

-In the `update` function, we generate a new item at a random location, but only on 5% of the calls to `update`.
+In the `update` function, we generate a new item at a random location[^1], but only on 5% of the calls to `update`.
 We also only create the item if it isn't where the player currently is.

 ## 6. Collecting items

 Currently, nothing happens when our player walks over an item.
-Lets change it so the item disappears, and the user's score increases.
+Let's change it so the item disappears, and the user's score increases.
 We can display the user's current score using the `game.setText` function.

 ```javascript
 function update(game) {